Every business needs a website.

-The first thing your website visitors need to know is that you understand their problems, care about them, and can actually solve them.
-Then they need to imagine the benefits they’ll enjoy once their problems are solved.
+The first thing your website visitors need to know is that you understand their problems, care about them, and can actually help.
+Then they need to be able to imagine the benefits they’ll enjoy once their problems are solved.

-Of course at some point your website visitor will want to know about you, and check out your products or services.
-But never forget — they came to your website to solve their own problems, not to understand every nuance of your own business.
+Of course at some point a website visitor may want to hear your backstory, or read the fine print on your products and services.
+But never forget — they came to your website to solve their own problems, not to understand every nuance of your life story.